Furniture and Upholstery Cleaning

-Care tips for upholstery, leather, and wood furniture:
+Cleaning tips for fabric upholstery, leather, and wood furniture:

-Training Opportunity: The Upholstery & Fabric Technician (UFT) training course is ideal for technicians who want to learn how to properly clean and care for upholstery and avoid the mistakes that others only find out through expensive trial and error.
+The Upholstery & Fabric Technician (UFT) training course is ideal for technicians who want to learn how to properly clean and care for upholstery and avoid the mistakes that others only find out through expensive trial and error.
 This course covers the methods, chemistry, and inspection procedures necessary to clean most upholstery fabrics.
-This course qualifies for IICRC certification and Continuing Education Credits.